Custom Autopilot / Fly-By-Wire

 FMA keeps blinking with message

-If this is the case your throttle calibration is not properly.
-The values of the throttle axis range from -1.0 to 1.0 independently if you're using reverse on axis or not.
-When the current throttle position is larger or equal then the start position and smaller or equal than the end position of a detent, the throttles are considered to be in that detent.
+If this is the case, your throttle is not calibrated properly.
+The values of the throttle axis range from - 1.0 to 1.0 independently if you're using reverse on axis or not.
+When the current throttle position is larger or equal than the start position and smaller or equal than the end position of a detent, the throttles are considered to be in that detent.

-- detents are large enough defined so hardware inaccuracy is taken into account (i.e. detents on the Thrustmaster TCA are not that hard and values can quite differ even one thinks it's in the detent
+- detents are large enough defined, so hardware inaccuracy is taken into account (i.e., detents on the Thrustmaster TCA are not that hard and values can quite differ even if one thinks it's in the detent)

-- there is enough range between the detents (meaning end position of detent and start position of next detent are at least wide as the detents)
+- there is enough range between the detents (meaning the end position of a detent and start position of the next detent are at least as wide as the detents)